-Glycolate 1 mg is used in the treatment of intestinal or peptic ulcer disease.
-Glycopyrrolate, the active ingredient is found to be extremely useful in healing these ulcers and prevent other complications associated with the condition.
-Glycopyrrolate control stomach acid production, which relaxes the muscles in the stomach.
-It may also be prescribed to reduce secretions in the mouth, throat, and airways before surgery.
+Glycolate 1 mg is used to treat intestinal or peptic ulcer disease.
+Glycopyrrolate, the active ingredient, is extremely useful in healing these ulcers and preventing other complications associated with the condition.
 The medicine falls into the category of drugs known as anticholinergics.
-Consult a physician to get the prescription of this anticholinergic drug.
-Your physician may give this medicine for other purposes as well.
+Glycopyrrolate controls stomach acid production, which relaxes the muscles in the stomach.
+It may also be prescribed to reduce mouth, throat, and airway secretions before surgery.
+Consult a physician to get a prescription for this anticholinergic drug.
+Your doctor may give this medicine for other purposes as well.

 The medical history of patients receiving Glycolate 1 mg should be checked for the following conditions: